 Best time for multiple gorilla treks

 Given the high demand for gorilla permits especially in Uganda and Rwanda, the low (wet) season is the best time to do multiple gorilla treks.
 During this time, there is a low demand for gorilla permits, which guarantee you the availability of gorilla permits in both countries.
 Moreso, you ought to book as early as 6 months in advance to reserve permits in time.
-Ensure to contact your desired gorilla parks in time to confirm availability of gorilla permits on your desired date.
+Ensure to contact your desired gorilla parks in time to confirm the availability of gorilla permits on your desired date.
 Upon booking, you will pay a 30% deposit on each permit as a booking fee.
 Total payment will be required at least 90 days to the trekking date.
-Early gorilla permit booking assures you access to permits saving you the embarrassments of last-minute bookings.
+Early gorilla permit booking assures you access to permits saving you the embarrassment of last-minute bookings.

 How to Book multiple gorilla treks?

 Depending on where you want to do your multiple gorilla treks, you can directly contact respective conservation bodies in each country.
 If you want multiple treks in Uganda, Contact Uganda Wildlife Authority to book your permits, In Rwanda, you contact Rwanda Development Board while in Congo you contact the ICCN.
 If you want to trek in Uganda and Rwanda on the same trip, you will contact both RDB and UWA.
 Booking through a credible tour operator is the easiest way to book multiple gorilla treks.
-They can assist you to tailor-make your desired gorilla safari package based on your interests, time and budget.
+They can assist you in tailor-making your desired gorilla safari package based on your interests, time and budget.
 Send an email with your interests, where and when you want to do the multiple treks and we shall do the rest for you.

 Where is the best point to do multiple treks?

-Where to begin from for your multiple treks depend on which gorilla parks you are visiting, your entry point and the flow of your itinerary.
+Where to begin for your multiple treks depends on which gorilla parks you are visiting, your entry point and the flow of your itinerary.
 If your itinerary includes other wildlife experiences, the starting point will depend on which activity comes first in the itinerary.
-If you are trekking in Uganda and Rwanda, the best option is to fly into Rwanda, first trek in Volcanoes and the cross over to Uganda for the second trek.
+If you are trekking in Uganda and Rwanda, the best option is to fly into Rwanda, first trek on Volcanoes and then cross over to Uganda for the second trek.
 Alternatively, you can fly into Entebbe Airport, drive to Bwindi National park with a stopover at the equator, go gorilla trekking in Bwindi or Mgahinga National Parks.
 Then cross to Volcanoes National Park in Rwanda for a second gorilla trek, after which drive to Kigali Airport where the tour ends.
 A single East African tourist visa allows you to cross through Uganda and Rwanda without applying again.
-Apparently, Kigali to Bwindi gorilla safaris have become common.
+Apparently, Kigali to Bwindi gorilla safaris has become common.
 These allow travellers to trek gorillas in both countries within the shortest time possible.

 Do multiple treks call for a discount?

-NO, there is no discount on gorilla permits regardless of how many permits you buy.
+No, there is no discount on gorilla permits regardless of how many permits you buy.
 The cost of gorilla permits in both countries is fixed and cannot be changed unless it’s a government policy.
 However, complementary permits are issued on request to Foreign tour operators on FAM trips in the gorilla destinations.

 Conclusively, multiple gorilla treks are best for accurate gorilla trekking comparisons, especially for researchers.
 The experience also gives you a chance to spend more time with different gorilla families on different occasions.